hackclub/hackclub/workshops/Flask_quote_generator/README.md

 A route in Flask is how we define paths on our app.
 An example would be http://hackclub.com/workshops — the route would be `/workshops`.

 Let's create an instance of `Flask` and create our first route.
+Under the first two lines you wrote, add:

 ```python
 app = Flask(__name__)